 I wanted a cheap, production-grade homelab Kubernetes cluster.
-Most cloud providers charge €70+/month just for the control plane.
-My setup on Hetzner Cloud runs for about €10/month using Talos Linux, Cilium, and WireGuard.
-Everything is automated with Terraform, Packer, and a single post-deploy script.
+Most cloud providers charge €70+/month just for the control plane and my setup on Hetzner Cloud runs for about €14/month using Talos Linux, Cilium, and WireGuard.
+Everything is automated with Terraform, Packer, and ArgoCD for GitOps.

 Architecture overview